AC-devB/athens_bnb_AL/README.md

 The goal of this project was to demonstrate skills in database management and to extract important insights.
 Below are some of these insights:

 * **Airbnb listings are concentrated in central neighborhoods**: Central Athens has the highest prices and most hosts.
-* **Entire homes are the most profitable**: They cost more and have higher occupancy than private rooms.
+* **Entire homes are the most profitable**: Apartments cost more and have higher occupancy than private rooms.
 * **Reviews increase price**s: Listings with more reviews tend to have higher average prices.
 * **The market is seasonal**: Demand and prices peak during the summer months.